thimc/scm/README.md

 By default scm will store up to 30 entries but this behavior can\
 be changed by editing the config.h file and recompiling scm.

-**NOTE: if you pass any arguments to `scmenu` they will be redirected to dmenu**
+*NOTE: if you pass any arguments to `scmenu` they will be redirected to dmenu*

 ## TODO
-Please note that the following ideas bellow are not guaranteed to be implemented.
+Please keep in mind that the following ideas bellow are not guaranteed to be implemented.
 - [ ] ignore clipboard activity from programs defined in a list (so when copying from a password manager or similar scm won't make a entry out of it)
 - [ ] add a flag which allows for syncing the contents between PRIMARY and clipboard
 - [x] Make sure that duplicate clipboard entries aren't stored